Quintero

 Working Papers

 Does Rent Regulation Affect Tenant Unemployment?
 Evidence from New York City. with Hanchen Jiang and Xi Yang.
-Under Review.
+R&R at Journal of Urban Economics.

 The Long and Winding Roads: Roads, Inequality, and Growth in Colombia. with Guillermo Sinisterra.